o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials.md

 Choose from the following options to set up a user's AWS credentials for use in O3DE.
 If you are using [named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) remember to set the profile in the project settings.

-### Option 1: Create a named profile via the AWS CLI
+### Option 1: Create a named profile using the AWS CLI
 O3DE recommends using the [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) (CLI) (version 2) to manage the import and configuration of AWS credentials.
 If you have not configured credentials or a region on your computer, the easiest way to satisfy this requirement is to use the AWS `configure` command:

 ```cmd